-B. Data Collection and Verification (continued)

-Superior Quality Yes 15.
+B. Data Collection and Verification (continued) Superior Quality 15.
 Local Programs enter data into DMS at least weekly.
-No \square \square Yes 16.
-Local Program staff reviews local data at least quarterly to identify No errors, missing data, out-of-range values, and anomalous data, and to \square \square identify program improvements and accomplishments.
-Yes 17.
-Local Program has documented procedures for correcting errors and No \square resolving missing data.
-18. Local Program staff participates regularly in Database Training Yes No meetings and communicates with DMS Technical Assistance and state staff on data issues to identify problems and request technical assistance.

-Continue with Section C below.
+Yes No 16.
+Local Program staff reviews local data at least quarterly to identify errors, missing data, out-of-range values, and anomalous data, and to identify program improvements and accomplishments.
+Yes No 17.
+Local Program has documented procedures for correcting errors and resolving missing data.
+Yes □ No 18.
+Local Program staff participates regularly in Database Training meetings and communicates with DMS Technical Assistance and state staff on data issues to identify problems and request technical assistance.
+Yes No Continue with Section C below.
+Exemplary Quality No standards exist that are locally applicable C. Data Analysis and Reporting Acceptable Quality 19.

-Exemplary Quality

-No standards exist that are locally applicable

-C. Data Analysis and Reporting Acceptable Quality 19.
 The local data staff can produce NRS required reports for local program management, including federal NRS tables.
 Yes No 20.
 The local data staff is capable of reporting disaggregated data by subpopulation (e.g. student age, race, sex) and by program (e.g. Corrections, EL Civics, and Tutoring).
-Yes No □

-If you answered 'No' to either, question 19 or 20, skip the rest of this section and go to Section D, Staff Development.

-If you answered 'Yes' to both questions 19-20, continue with question 21.
+Yes No If you answered 'No' to either, question 19 or 20, skip the rest of this section D, Staff Development. n and go t o Section If you answered 'Yes' to both questions 19-20, continue with question 21.
+Superior Quality 21.
+Local Program staff reviews statistical reports for errors and accuracy.

-Superior Quality

-21. Local Program staff reviews statistical reports for errors and accuracy.
 Yes No 22.
 Local Program can access data reports that are useful for program management and improvement.
-Yes No 23.
+Yes No □ 23.
 Local staff uses data for program management and improvement.
 Yes No